Maximum likehood estimation for (SecSSE) with parameter as complex functions. Cladogenetic version

 Examples

-# Example of how to set the arguments for a ML search.
+# Example of how to set the arguments for an ML search.
+The ML search is

 library(secsse)